DelroyGayle/Biblia-Posters-PP5/README.md

 What follows next is the link to the *live* virtual Shopping Bag showing its total value

-<br>In the middle of the Navigation Bar is the Search Bar whereby the user can perform a (*case insensitive*) search for a Poster by name or description.
+<br>In the middle of the Navigation Bar is the Search Bar whereby the user can perform a (*case insensitive*) search for a Poster by title or description.

 ### HEADING